Pankrác (Prague Metro)

 Pankrác (/cs/) is a Prague Metro station on Line C, located in the neighbourhood of Pankrác (part of Nusle) in Prague 4.
 The station was formerly known as Mládežnická.
 It was opened on 9 May 1974 with the first section of Prague Metro, between Sokolovská and Kačerov.
 The station serves the Arkády Pankrác shopping centre.

 A tram extension was constructed to the station in 2021.
 The station was closed on January 6, 2025 for a year for renovations in connection with the construction of Line D. After the opening of Line D, Pankrác will become a transfer station.
+After a long year of renovating, Pankrác was reopened as of December 12, 2025.